Case Study: Design to Address Racial Biases & Excessive Use of Force in Law Enforcement

 Design Iterations

-2. Too much options confuse the user
+💡 Too many options can confuse the user

-Initially there is a "Community Post" area on the "Home" page where officers can post thoughts and engage in public discussions online.
+Initially, there is a "Community Post" area on the homepage where officers can post thoughts and engage in public discussions online.
 This overshadowed the site's main function of setting up meetings and confused our users.

 Officer Validations